 The Funeral Service for Dr. Douglas Murray was held on Sunday, September 22, 2019 at 2:00 pm from Trailview Alliance Church, Swift Current, SK with Pastor Mike Smart and Pastor Ken Driedger officiating.
 “Good, Good Father,” “What a Beautiful Name,” “In Christ Alone,” and “It is Well with My Soul” were sung by the congregation under the leadership of Marv & Talita Hildebrand and family.
 Special music was brought by Bevin & Carrie Funk, who sang “Part the Waters/I Need Thee Every Hour” (Selah).
 Tributes were given by Doug’s nieces and nephews, Jamie McDiarmid, Colin McDiarmid, Brittany Thoring, Lindsay Funk, Brady Funk, and Jordan Hildebrand.
 The ushers in the church were Kevin Peters, Gordon Martens, Brody Hildebrandt, and Gary Hildebrandt.

 The Private Family Interment Service will be held at a later date from the Wymark EMC Cemetery, Chortitz, SK.

 In memory of Dr. Douglas Murray, donations made to Avant Ministries Canada – Serving South Sudan (2121 Henderson Highway, Winnipeg, MB, R2G 1P8) would be appreciated by the family.

-To send flowers to Dr. Douglas Murray's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Douglas Murray, please visit our floral store.

 Avant Ministries Canada - Serving South Sudan